 Tzatziki sauce has an amazing herby and tangy flavor that goes great on salads, with falafel, and eaten right out of the bowl with a slice of pita bread.
 It's vegan, made with coconut yogurt, cucumber, garlic, lemon juice, and fresh herbs.
+An easy and versatile sauce I'm sure you'll love!

 This Vegan Tzatziki Sauce recipe is made with coconut yogurt which gives it a unique sweetness and the fresh lemon juice balances it with a tangy flavor.
 The fresh dill, parsley, and mint mellow out the other ingredients and make the whole thick sauce a truly delicious topping.